Jehovah's Witnesses: Family life

 Jehovah's Witnesses believe that dating should only occur if the couple is seriously considering marriage.
 Dating outside the denomination is strongly discouraged and can lead to religious sanctions.
 Dating Jehovah's Witnesses are encouraged to have a chaperone when they are together to avoid acting on sexual desires.
 All sexual relations outside marriage are grounds for expulsion if the person is not deemed repentant; homosexual activity is considered a serious sin, and same-sex marriage is forbidden.
 Masturbation is also prohibited.

-Jehovah's Witnesses may get married at a Kingdom Hall in a simple ceremony and practices considered pagan such as wishing good luck or throwing rice are prohibited.
+Jehovah's Witnesses may marry at a Kingdom Hall in a simple ceremony and practices considered pagan such as wishing good luck or throwing rice are prohibited.
 An elder will give a talk to the congregation.
 Once married, a husband is considered to have spiritual headship over his wife, unless he is not one of Jehovah's Witnesses.
 Contraception is allowed.
 Divorce is forbidden if not sought on the grounds of adultery, which is called a "scriptural divorce".
 If a divorce is obtained for any other reason, remarriage is considered adulterous unless the former spouse has died or is considered to have committed sexual immorality.
 Spouses may separate in cases of domestic violence.
 Jehovah's Witness households are expected to have a family worship session each week.